MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

   1. (List work history first if you were paid to write code.)

 * Projects
-  0. Do you list three to five coding projects, including one Rails app and one Javascript demo (eg. a game)?
+  0. Do you list three or four coding projects, including one Rails app and one Javascript demo (eg. a game)?
   0. Does each project include a link to the Github repo and one to the live demo?